Alain Prost: Rivalry with Ayrton Senna

 Following the 1991 Hockenheim incident, the FISA ordered a sit-down meeting between the two men to cool tensions and prevent further incidents.

 In addition, the two drivers both found themselves chasing the same race seat after the 1992 season, as Ferrari's performance had declined and Honda left Formula One, leaving Williams-Renault as the unquestioned ruler of Formula One.
-In exchange for his signature with Williams, Prost infamously blocked the team from signing Senna, prompting Senna to publicly complain that Prost was "behaving like a coward."
+Prost signed for Williams on the condition that Senna was not also signed, prompting Senna to publicly complain that Prost was "behaving like a coward."
 Senna's Brazilian fans were so enraged by Prost's refusal to race with Senna on equal terms that Prost received a police escort for the 1993 Brazilian Grand Prix.
 Prost comfortably won the 1993 title and retired at season's end, allowing Senna to take the lead at Williams in 1994.

 Once they were no longer competitors, the two rivals began mending their relationship.
 At Prost's last Grand Prix, the 1993 Australian Grand Prix, Senna pulled him onto the top step of the podium for an embrace.
 Only a couple of days before Senna's untimely death at Imola, when filming an in-car lap of Imola for French television channel TF1, he greeted Prost, by then a pundit on the channel: "A special hello to my...to our dear friend, Alain.
 We all miss you Alain."
 Prost said that he was amazed and very touched by the comment.
 Prost was a pallbearer at Senna's funeral, and commented that when Senna died "a part of himself had died also", because their careers had been so closely bound together.
 Senna felt similarly, admitting to a close friend that after Prost retired, he realised how much of his motivation had come from fighting with Prost.